WinRout/ntua_spark_project/README.md

 Contains the report as well as the wording of the project. (greek language)

 ### time_outputs.csv
-It shows the executed time of each query.
-The first part above represents one worker (2 cpus) in the Spark cluster.
-The below part represents two workers (4 cpus).
+It shows the execution time of each query.
+The rows above correspond to one worker (2 cpus) in the Spark cluster.
+The rows below correspond to two workers (4 cpus).
 Each time was measured as an average of 10 executes.